nafoarmories/nafoarmories.github.io/docs/donate.markdown

 {% include donate_section.html links=site.data.links.donation %}

+If you want to get a patch, for a donation of 50$ or more, message {% include handle_link.md thing=site.data.twitter.wende %} afterwards!

 ## Where Your Money Goes

 Here are some of the things we manufacture and source for the Ukrainian Armed Forces